RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Introduction

 \section{Introduction}

 } \IEEEPARstart{N}{owadays, } artificial intelligence (AI) and machine learning (ML) applications accelerated by graphics processing units (GPUs) are widely adopted in emerging autonomous systems, such as self-driving vehicles and collaborative robotics~\cite{bojarski2016end,lin2018architectural}.
 For example, Volvo deployed NVIDIA DRIVE PX 2 technology for semi-autonomous driving in 100 XC90 luxury SUVs~\cite{NVIDIA_Volvo}.
-These autonomous systems must simultaneously execute different algorithms in the GPU in order to perform tasks such as object detection, 3D annotation, movement prediction, and route planning~\cite{jafari2014real,yolov3}, and must also process images and signals from various sensors and decide the next action in real time.
+These autonomous systems need to execute different AI/ML applications simultaneously in the GPU to perform tasks such as object detection, 3D annotation, movement prediction, and route planning~\cite{jafari2014real,yolov3}.
+Moreover, they often need to process images and signals from various sensors and decide the next action in real time.
+It is thus essential to manage concurrent execution in the GPUs diligently with respect to various timing constraints, since they can have direct and critical impacts on the stability and safety of the whole system.